-The company's freehold land was last revalued on 31 December 2019.
+The company's freehold land was last revalued on 31 December 2020.
 The valuation was based on market values.
-In the directors assessment, the value of the land was not significantly different as at year end 31 March 2020.
-The property was inspected on 13 January 2020 by C B Richard Ellis (CBRE), independent external property valuers.
+In the directors assessment, the value of the land was not significantly different as at year end 31 March 2021.
+The property was inspected on 13 January 2021 by C B Richard Ellis (CBRE), independent external property valuers.

-The company's buildings, plant, and machinery were last revalued on 30 June2016 by Axis Real Estate Limited.
-The next valuation was due on 30 June 2020 and has not been performed due to COVID 19 disruption; management plan to complete the exercise before the end of the 2021 financial year.
+The company's buildings, plant, and machinery were last revalued on 30 June 2021 by Africa and Beyond valuers Limited.
 The valuations were based on market value.
 Fair value of the properties was determined by using market comparable method or the depreciated replacement cost where market comparable was not available.
 This means that valuations performed by the valuer are based on active market prices, significantly adjusted for difference in the nature, location or condition of the specific property.